 Huashan – China’s most dangerous mountain?

-Huashan has a reputation as one of the country’s most dangerous mountains, called the World’s Number 1 Precipitous Mountain on the signs at the bottom, we were at Huashan for one particular reason.
+Huashan has a reputation as one of the country’s most dangerous mountains, called the World’s Number 1 Precipitous Mountain on the signs at the bottom, and one of the main reasons that we are here at Huashan.

 The Plank Road

 The Cliff Plank Road.
-I can’t remember when I first heard about the Cliff Plank Road, but I do remember attemping to hop from one seat to another in the ancient Roman ampitheatre in Plovdiv, bailing and thinking “shit, if I can’t do this, how can I do the Plank Road?”.
+I can’t remember when I first heard about the Cliff Plank Road, but I do remember attempting to hop from one seat to another in the ancient Roman amphitheater in Plovdiv, bailing and thinking “shit, if I can’t do this, how can I do the Plank Road?”.

 We took the North Cable Car up Huashan.

 At the top of the North Cable Car

 Immediately you exit the North cable car you set off upwards, cueing up the joke that if we’d been in the USA the cable car would have gone to the TOP of the mountain, not part way up.

 Using the North Cable car – which arrives at a much lower “top of the mountain” than the West Cable car, still means you have several kilometers to go.
 And that means up.